-In order for a school to receive federal funding for food service programs, they must serve school lunches that meet certain nutritional requirements set forth by the USDA.
+In order for a school to receive federal funding for food service programs, they must serve school lunches that meet certain nutritional requirements set by the USDA.
 But what many parents might not know is how many schools aren’t meeting those requirements.

 The USDA requires that school lunches: